shivaduke28/kanikama-docs/docs/components/kanikama-light-source-group.md

 # Kanikama Light Source Group

 This is an abstract class.
+Kanikama provides the following components inheriting from this class,

-Components that inherit from this class can be specified to a [Kanikama Manager](kanikama-manager).
+A Light Source Group will be specified to the `Light Source Groups` field of [Kanikama Manager](kanikama-manager).

 - [Kanikama Monitor Group](kanikama-monitor-group)

+You can also create your own custom light source script inheriting from this class.